atet/regex/README.md

 ```

 * Looks like it's comma separated values (CSV), like something you'd see in a spreadsheet program like Excel
-* Unfortunately it's not very readable above, let's use the `column` command to make it a bit prettier (with some flags):
+* Unfortunately, it's not very readable above, let's use the `column` command to make it a bit prettier (with some flags):

 ```
 $ head -3 * | column -t -s,